scorpido74/azure-docs.nl-nl/articles/automation/troubleshoot/onboarding.md

 ## <a name="general-errors"></a>Algemene fouten

-### <a name="scenario-onboarding-fails-with-the-message---the-solution-cannot-be-enabled"></a><a name="missing-write-permissions"></a>Scenario: onboarding mislukt met het bericht-de oplossing kan niet worden ingeschakeld
+### <a name="scenario-onboarding-fails-with-the-message-the-solution-cannot-be-enabled"></a><a name="missing-write-permissions"></a>Scenario: onboarding mislukt met het bericht ' de oplossing kan niet worden ingeschakeld '

 #### <a name="issue"></a>Probleem